vitest-dev/vitest/docs/api/index.md

   Use `test.only` to only run certain tests in a given suite.
 This is useful when debugging.

   Optionally, you can provide a timeout (in milliseconds) for specifying how long to wait before terminating.
-The default is 5 seconds,and can be configured globally with [testTimeout](../config/#testtimeout).
+The default is 5 seconds, and can be configured globally with [testTimeout](../config/#testtimeout).

   ```ts
   import { test, assert } from 'vitest'